Double-pair Coulomb and Breit photon correction to the correlated relativistic energy: Double-pair ladder correction to the no-pair Dirac-Coulomb(-Breit) energy

 As an alternative to the perturbation theory treatment, we can include $V_\delta$ in the Hamiltonian, and directly solve the wave equation,

 including the `with-pair' Hamiltonian

+where the contribution of the virtual pairs through the instantaneous interaction is also considered, hence the short name, `with-pair'.
 By solving the with-pair equation, Eq.~\eqref{eq:wpeq}, we obtain a resummation of the instantaneous $V_\delta$ double-pair effects.
-(It is necessary to note that only the double-pair corrections are summed up, but no crossed photon contributions are included in this way.)
+(It is necessary to note that only the double-pair corrections are summed up, but no crossed-photon contributions are included in this way.)

-$H_\wp$ couples the $\mcL_{++}$ and $\mcL_{--}$ subspaces, but $H_\wp$ is block diagonal over $\mcL_{++} \oplus \mcL_{--}$ and $\mcL_{+-} \oplus \mcL_{-+}$, which we exploit during the course of the numerical computations.
-Some mathematical properties regarding the block-structure of $H_\wp$ are collected in the \som.
+It is shown in the \som\ that although $H_\wp$ couples the $\mcL_{++}$ and $\mcL_{--}$ subspaces, it is block diagonal over $\mcL_{++} \oplus \mcL_{--}$ and $\mcL_{+-} \oplus \mcL_{-+}$, which we can exploit during the course of the numerical computations.
+Some further mathematical properties regarding the block-structure of $H_\wp$ are collected in the \som.
 It is also shown there that although $H_\wp$ in Eq.~\eqref{eq:Hwp} is non-hermitian, it can be rewritten to a hermitian form, and thus, it has real eigenvalues.